Guide to API Security Testing

 There has been an increase in the usage of APIs across various domains, such as banking, retail, transportation, and IoT.
 As a result, the consequences of insecure APIs can be severe, ranging from data breaches and financial losses to reputational damage and legal liabilities.

-This article will explore twelve essential API security testing best practices that can help organizations improve their security posture and reduce the risk of a breach.
+This article will explore 12 essential API security testing best practices that can help organizations improve their security posture and reduce the risk of a breach.
 We’ll use the popular Burp Suite security application testing tool to provide practical examples, but the principles apply across tools and platforms.
-Tools like Impart can be integrated with Burp Suite to streamline the security testing process by discovering endpoints, improving how Burp Suite understands the assets, and providing sample payloads for more effective and comprehensive testing.
+API security platforms like Impart Security can be integrated with Burp Suite to streamline the security testing process by discovering endpoints, improving how Burp Suite understands the assets, and providing sample payloads for more effective and comprehensive testing.

 To strike a balance, many organizations adopt a two-pronged approach, combining manual security testing for in-depth analysis with automated CI/CD testing for continuous monitoring and faster feedback on potential vulnerabilities in their software development process.